-• UoB has adopted an outcomes-based assessment approach which is outlined in its IDEAS Handbook.
+- UoB has adopted an outcomes-based assessment approach which is outlined in its IDEAS Handbook.
 The provisions for moderation of assessments are outlined in the Assessment Moderation Policy.
 The University also has Study and Examination Regulations and a Teaching and Learning Policy, which call for the use of formative and summative assessments.
-Although UoB claims to adopt formative and summative assessments on the MHRM programme, the Panel established that continuous assessments were considered formative, even though the marks awarded for these assessments contribute towards the final grade.
-For example, the use of online quizzes in MGT680 was cited as an example of formative assessment, but an examination of the MGT680 course specification shows that up to 15% of a students' final mark is based on 'engagement' activities which include online quizzes.
+Although UoB claims to adopt formative and summative assessments on the MBA programme, the Panel established that continuous assessments were considered formative, even though the marks awarded for these assessments contribute towards the final grade.
 The Panel advises CoB to adopt clear definitions for formative and summative assessments.
-The Panel also advises CoB to increase the use of formative assessments on the MHRM programme.
-In addition, The Panel notes that while some assessments had clear marking criteria and rubrics (e.g. MGT680, MGT682 and QM650), others did not (e.g. MGT681, MGT683).
-The Panel advises CoB to ensure that all assessments have clear marking criteria and rubrics.

-• The MHRM thesis takes into account ethics and principles of scientific research by requiring students to seek formal approval of any surveys or questionnaires used for primary data collection.
-Furthermore, students are also required to sign a pledge that they will adopt an ethical approach in their research and uphold academic integrity.
+In addition, the Panel notes that while some assessments had clear marking criteria and rubrics (e.g. MGT630, MKT660 and QM650 projects), others did not (e.g. MGT638 project).
+The Panel advises CoB to ensure that all assessments have clear marking criteria and rubrics. - Ethics and principles of scientific research are taken into account by requiring students to seek formal approval of any surveys or questionnaires used for primary data collection.
+Furthermore, students are required to sign a pledge that they will adopt an ethical approach in their research and uphold academic integrity.
 The Teaching and Learning Policy also requires that academic integrity is upheld.
 This is achieved through the provisions and deployment of the Anti-Plagiarism Policy and the use of plagiarism detection mechanisms, such as Turnitin.
-The Regulations of Study and Examinations at UoB detail the procedure to be followed for academic appeals and are made available to students in the UoB Student Guide which can be found on the University's website.
-Over the last three years, there were 25 appeals made by MHRM students, of which 19 were in one course - the 'Research Methods and Statistical Analysis' (QM650) course.
-Only one appeal was upheld.
-The Panel recommends that UoB should investigate the reasons for the large number of appeals by MHRM students in the 'Research Methods and Statistical Analysis' courses and address any underlying issues that are contributing to this anomaly.
+The Regulations of Study and Examinations at UoB detail the procedure to be followed for academic appeals.
+The procedure is also made available to students in the UoB Student Guide which can be found on the University's website.
+Over the last three years, there were 47 appeals made by MBA students, of which 35 were in two courses 'Research Methods and Statistical Analysis' (QM650) (19 appeals) and 'Business Ethics' (MGT635) (16 appeals).
+Only five appeals were upheld.
+The Panel recommends that UoB should investigate the reasons for the large number of appeals by

+MBA students in the 'Research Methods and Statistical Analysis' and the 'Business Ethics' courses and address any underlying issues that are contributing to this anomaly.